Onto-Med/gfo-light/docs/README.md

 **Example 1b.** *Continuant instances.*

+> [!NOTE]
-⚠ In contrast to GFO-full (see [Loebe, F. et al. (2022).
+> In contrast to GFO-full (see [Loebe, F. et al. (2022).
 GFO: The General Formal Ontology.](https://doi.org/10.3233/AO-220264)), GFO-light does not support presentic objects (presentials) but only temporally extended objects (continuats).
-However, GFO-light enables you to define the validity/existence time of attributives of the objects and states in which they participate, either as a time interval or as a point in time.
+> However, GFO-light enables you to define the validity/existence time of attributives of the objects and states in which they participate, either as a time interval or as a point in time.

+> [!NOTE]
-⚠ GFO-full includes a sophisticated space module based on the dual nature of space (phenomenal vs. extensional space) and distinguishes between boundaries of material objects and boundaries of spatial regions (see [Baumann, R. et al. (2016).
+> GFO-full includes a sophisticated space module based on the dual nature of space (phenomenal vs. extensional space) and distinguishes between boundaries of material objects and boundaries of spatial regions (see [Baumann, R. et al. (2016).
 Towards an Ontology of Space for GFO.](https://doi.org/10.3233/978-1-61499-660-6-53), [Loebe, F. et al. (2021).
 Developing GFO 2.0 Further – Initiating the Modules of Space and Material Objects.](https://ceur-ws.org/Vol-2969/paper69-FOUST.pdf)).
-For simplicity, GFO-light only considers boundaries of material objects.
+> For simplicity, GFO-light only considers boundaries of material objects.

 ## Attributive